Skip to main content

 An essential parameter to consider is the cost of living in a halfway house.
 Prices are variable, beginning as low as $100 and upwards to $2000 a month.

-Weigh Options for Transitioning to a Recovery Halfway Housing in Tennessee
+Weighing Your Options for Transitioning to a Recovery Halfway House in Tennessee

 Related Addiction Treatment Articles